Rakeshpatel87p/kadmia-mcp/README.md

 notepad %USERPROFILE%\.claude.json
 ```

-Add the following (replace `your-firebase-uid-here` with your actual UID):
+Add the following (replace the placeholder values with your credentials from Kadmia):

 ```json
 {